 Lukla airport

 Of course!
-Trekking in the mountain region with high altitudes is not an easy activity.
-During a trek to the Everest base camp in September, are also some difficulties.
-Then, what should be those challenges?
-Check them below:
+Trekking in mountainous regions with high altitudes is not an easy activity.
+There were also some difficulties during the September Trektrek to Everest Base Camp.
+Then, what should those challenges be?
+Check them out below:

-Flight delay or cancellations: If you are traveling to Lukla for the Everest base camp trek in early September, it will be a high possibility of a flight delay or cancellation
+Flight delays or cancellations: If you are traveling to Lukla for the Everest Base Camp Trek in early September, there is a high possibility of a Lukla Flight delay or cancellation.

-Week feeling and loss of appetite: You might be dehydrated in the higher region and loss appetite due to the high altitude effect
+Week feeling and loss of appetite: Due to the high altitude effect, you might be dehydrated in the higher region and lose your appetite.

 Helpful Tips for Everest Base Camp Trekking in September

-You already know about the challenges of the trek from above.
+From above, you already know about TrekTrek's challenges.
 If there is a difficulty, there should be a solution.
-In September, you must follow the tips for trekking to EBC.
+In September, you must follow the Tips for Trekking to EBC.

-What happens if the Lukla flight is delayed or canceled? : Travel with a few extra days to Everest.
+What happens if the Lukla flight is delayed or canceled?
+Travel with a few extra days to Everest.
 You can wait for the regular flights if you have additional days.
-If you do not have enough time, you can fly on a helicopter to Lukla alternatively.
+If you do not have enough time, you can fly by helicopter to Lukla.

-For the rainy weather: You have a helper to carry your main gear bag for the Everest base camp hike in September.
-Do not leave your rain gear in a big bag; take it in your daypack.
+For raWeatherther, you have a helper to carry your main gear bag for the September Everest Base Camp Hike.
+Please do not leave your rain gear in a big bag; take it in your daypack.

-Prevent altitude sickness: Ambling and stopping thinking and scaring altitude sickness is the primary key to preventing altitude sickness.
-You are on holiday, so do not think you are in a marathon and competing with the others.
-Take frequent rest while ascending in the higher region.
-Stay protected from the cold wind by covering your head and ear.
+Prevent altitude sickness: Ambling, stopping thinking, and scaring altitude sickness are the primary keys to preventing altitude sickness.
+You are on vacation, so do not think you are running a marathon and competing with the others.
+Take frequent rests while ascending in the higher region.
+Stay protected from the cold wind by covering your head and ears.
 Drink plenty of water, but not much before bed.
-If you drink much before bed, it may affect your sleep, and you need to go bathroom many times.
+Drinking too much water before bed may affect your sleep, and you may need to go to the bathroom often.

-You can start having a 250mg altitude tablet every 12 hours after 3,000m of elevation but do not take it if you feel normal.
-Stay at the same place or descend lower altitude if the symptoms occur.
-If you have early signs, do not try to go to the higher altitude medication.
+You can start taking a 250-mg altitude tablet every 12 hours after 3,000m of elevation but do not take it if you feel normal.
+Stay at the same place or descend to a lower altitude if the symptoms occur.
+If you have early signs, do not try to go on the higher-altitude medication.

 Eat and drink enough: Not just to prevent altitude sickness, you must drink plenty of liquid for rehydration.
-If you are not starving, try to eat light food or just hot soup, which keeps you healthy and fit for the Everest base camp trek in September.
+If you are not starving, try to eat light food or hot soup, which keeps you healthy and fit for the Everest Base Camp Trek in September.

-Take enough Nepalese rupees: There are a few ATMs in Lukla and Namche, but no more after the Namche Bazaar.
-You can change foreign currency up in the mountain region but will not get a similar fare as in Kathmandu.
+Take enough Nepalese rupees.
+There are a few ATMs in Lukla and Namche, but no more after the Namche Bazaar.
+You can change foreign currency in the mountain region, but you will not get a fare similar to that in Kathmandu.
 That is why taking enough Nepalese cash with you from Kathmandu is better.

 Gear List for Everest Base Camp Trekking in September

-Quality trekking gear plays a first role in a successful trek to the Everest base camp.
-Then, what to pack or what is a packing list for the September trip to the Everest base camp?
-Check them out here:
+Quality trekking gear plays a significant role in a successful trek to Everest Base Camp.
+What should you pack, or what is a packing list for the September trip?
+Check them out here.

 - Duffel bag or rucksack